sanax-997/project_from_model_to_production/README.md

 'Image classification for a refund department' is a web application consisting of a client and a server, which hosts a machine learning model for image classification.
 The software automatically classifies refund items into categories based on pictures of the items.
 The system consists overall of 3 working parts.
 The first component is the client, which is a Python script containing multiple classes, each responsible for a different action and a folder containing the refunded images.
 These images are then sent via HTTP requests in a string format.
 On the receiving end and as the second component we have a web application based on Django.
 The web application features an API endpoint for receiving the string data, a function to convert the data back to an image and a machine learning model for image classification.

 ## Machine Learning model
-The machine learning model must be downloaded sperately, since the filesize is too large for github.
+The machine learning model must be downloaded seperately, since the filesize is too large for github.
 Open the following link to download the model: https://drive.google.com/file/d/1dg5jWr1rDT4tSJDMEpY_qN2SPv_wFucV/view?usp=sharing

 The downloaded model must be copied back into the folder structure.